tomknig/TOMSMorphingLabel/README.md

 </table>

 ## Changelog

+#### 0.2.3
 * fixed a bug that caused a crash when setting text to nil in version 0.2.3

-#### 0.2.3
-* added property to disable morphing

 #### 0.2.2
 * added property to disable morphing